-Information regarding markets, market size, market share, market position, growth rates and other industry data pertaining to the Company's business contained in this Prospectus consists of estimates based on data and reports compiled by professional organisations and analysts or data from other external sources and on the Company's, the Directors' and Investment Manager's knowledge of Debt Instruments and Direct Lending Platforms.
+Information regarding markets, market size, market share, market position, growth rates and other industry data pertaining to the Company's business and the track record of the Investment Manager contained in this Prospectus consists of estimates based on data and reports compiled by professional organisations and analysts, information made public by investment vehicles currently managed by the Investment Manager, or data from other external sources and on the Company's, the Directors' and Investment Manager's knowledge of Debt Instruments and Direct Lending Platforms.
 Information regarding the macroeconomic environment has been compiled from publicly available sources.
 In many cases, there is no readily available external information (whether from trade associations, government bodies or other organisations) to validate market-related analyses and estimates, requiring the Company to rely on internally developed estimates.
-The Company takes responsibility for compiling, extracting and reproducing market or other industry data from external sources, including third parties or industry or general publications, but none of the Company, the Investment Manager or the Placing Agents has independently verified that data.
+The Company takes responsibility for compiling, extracting and reproducing market or other industry data from external sources, including third parties or industry or general publications, but none of the Company, the Investment Manager or Liberum has independently verified that data.
 The Company gives no assurance as to the accuracy and completeness of, and takes no further responsibility for, such data.
 Similarly, while the Company believes its and the Investment Manager's internal estimates to be reasonable, they have not been verified by any independent sources and the Company cannot give any assurance as to their accuracy.